 two out of the previous three years before the nomination is made, if transitional arrangements apply because you either held, or were an applicant for, a subclass 457 visa (which was subsequently granted) on 18 April 2017.

-Our visa specialists will assess all your visa options and provide a clear outline of the best visa pathway for you.
+Our migration agents will assess all your visa options and provide a clear outline of the best visa pathway for you.

 Direct Entry (DE) stream